Intevation/intelmq-fody-backend/README.md

  * typing
  * postgresql v>=9.5

+## Locale

+The encoding of the locale must be UTF-8.
+To do this, run `dpkg-reconfigure locales` and select, for example, `en_US.UTF-8`.

 # License
 This software is Free Software available under the terms of the AGPL v3 or later versions of this license.